khtrivedi84/RevisionAI/README.md

   flask --app app run
 ```

+Voila!
+Your app must have started and you can start summarizing your lectures.

 ## Technologies Used

 OpenAI Whisper Model: Used for audio-to-text transcription, converting the class recordings into textual format for further processing.